xames3/xa/docs/source/miscellany/guiding-stars.rst

 Judy Cazares
 -------------------------------------------------------------------------------

-`Judy <https://www.linkedin.com/in/judyc-data>`_, I first met you in 2024 at `ChiPy`_, and you were among the very first to welcome me into the fold.
-Our paths crossed yet again at another meet-up, and from there, a genuine friendship blossomed.
-You've always been kind, supportive, and remarkably generous with your time and wisdom, whether the topic is life, career, or something more personal.
+I first met `Judy <https://www.linkedin.com/in/judyc-data>`_ at `ChiPy`_ in 2024, and you were among the first to welcome me.
+Since then, we've been great friends.
+Your kindness and support have always been appreciated.
+I've always valued your willingness to listen and offer thoughtful, grounded advice.

-What I appreciate the most is your willingness to truly listen and offer advice that is both thoughtful and grounded.
 I often find myself reflecting on your words surprisingly more than I've with anyone else.
 Our playful banter and jokes are a highlight, yet it is amusing how I always end up taking your advice (sooner or later) to heart.

-You've never questioned my decisions nor tried to steer me forcefully; instead, you've been a gentle mentor, guiding me with patience and understanding, and that's a reminder that mentorship isn't about following instruction, but about encouragement and trust.
+I'll always be grateful for your time.

 **PS.** I got a new humidifier.